Actor Portrayals.

 “On” time is when medication is working

-to treat symptoms such as slowness, stiffness,
+to treat symptoms such as slowness, stiffness, or issues with mobility.

 In Studies 1-4.